Covid 19 - Labour Court Protocols

 Hearings in Lansdowne House COVID-19 Protocols

-This means that with effect from 1st June 2021 the Court will convene hearings in a combination of physical Court rooms and in virtual Court rooms.
+The Labour Court are holding hearings in a combination of physical Court rooms and in virtual Court rooms.
 Notification letters to Parties will set out whether the hearing will take place in a physical in-person hearing or a virtual court room.